returaj/returaj.github.io/_posts/collaboration-motivation.md

   - motivation
 ---

-I blog decribes, how and why I am interested in the topic of multi agent collaboration especially through communication.
+This blog decribes, how and why I am interested in the topic of multi agent collaboration especially through communication.